Acadia University Certificate in Math Teaching

 Though some courses will be a blended mix of face-to-face classroom and online work, the program is primarily a face-to-face cohort program.
 In the Fall, Winter and Spring terms, courses are scheduled on selected Saturdays in the Halifax area; in Summer, courses are generally scheduled on weekdays, again in the Halifax area.
 To the extent possible, course instructors consult with the cohort when deciding on the best dates and timeslots for classes.

-Our next cohort will begin in September 2018.
+Our current cohort began in September 2018, and we are making plans for a 2020 cohort that would start in September 2020.
 If you are interested in applying, application requirements are below.
 The 2018 cohort’s schedule is as follows:

 |MATH 1533 - Mathematical Concepts||Fall 2018 (Halifax)|